by John Salt - Updated September 2025

 With the direct drive tip technology, if you burn out a heater or the sensor craps out in the tip, you just replace the tip.

-As I mentioned in that video, after using the TS100 soldering iron with its direct drive/cartridge tips, I'm seriously considering replacing my traditional slide on tip soldering station with a new cartridge tip station.
+As I mentioned in that video, after using the TS100 soldering iron with its direct drive/cartridge tips, I wanted the same performance in my bench top soldering station and have now also replaced my traditional slide on tip soldering station with a new direct drive cartridge tip station.

-As others have said, "once you use a direct drive cartridge tipped iron, you'll never want to use the older traditional slide on tip irons again."
-I now understand why.
+As many electronic technicians say, "once you use a direct drive cartridge tipped iron, you'll never want to use the older traditional slide on tip irons again."
+I agree 100%!

-The Hakko FX951 is the obvious choice, but even the FX951 is fairly costly for simple hobbyist and home shop use.
+The Hakko FX951 was on the radar, but the FX951 is very costly for simple hobbyist and home shop use.
 That said, there are lots of "STM32 T12 Soldering Stations" on the market right now for very reasonable prices ($50 to $70 bucks).
 T12 (T15) by the way are the type of direct drive cartridge soldering tips the FX951 uses.

 This KSGER T12 Soldering Station is the T12 station I chose.
 That link takes you to my full review of it.